SC 40 North Cebu

 Libertad Gas Field

-In 2009, a Gas Sale and Purchase agreement was signed with local company Desco Inc. to generate power on-site.
-Forum’s role was limited to supplier of natural gas, with Desco as the buyer.
-Desco, in turn, shall sell the generated electricity to the Cebu Electric Cooperative (Cebeco II) under a Power Supply Agreement.
-In 2011, construction works were completed and a 1MW GE Jenbacher engine was installed at the power plant facility.
-In February 2012, commercial gas production from the L95-1 well officially commenced with initial production rate at 240,000 cubic feet of gas per day.
-In August 2015, the well was shut-in due to a rapid decrease in formation pressure.
-The field was finally decommissioned in 2017 after producing a total of 208.9 million cubic feet of gas.
+Construction of the power plant was completed in 2011, with the installation of a 1MW GE Jenbacher engine.
+In February 2012, commercial gas production from the L95-1 well officially commenced with an initial production rate at 240,000 cubic feet of gas per day.
+However, in August 2015, the well was shut-in due to a rapid decline in formation pressure.
+The Libertad Gas Field was finally decommissioned in 2017 after producing a total of 208.9 million cubic feet of gas.

 Maya Prospect